AkBKukU/ak-se-rebalance/README.md

 This mod adds an option to return the logistics system research to an approximate point to the base game.
 It's slightly earlier because there is no terrestrial utility science.

+## Robot Attrition

+Oh boy, this one.
+Let's tackle this from a positive prospective because I have some strong feelings about this.
+Space Exploration requires the [Robot Attrition](https://mods.factorio.com/mod/robot_attrition) mod as a non-optional dependency.
+There is a future plan to make different planet surfaces harsher for robots which I agree could lead to interesting logistic challenges.
+In the current state all planets are equal and it only limits player freedom.

+As a workaround this mod changes the attrition factor setting to allow a `0` value (and sets that as the default value).
+This will stop bots from crashing. *If you had previously changed this value, you will need to manually set it to `0` to enable it.*

+Additionally it has an option to reduce the cost of the Swarm Safety research to the bare minimum.
+This research does not prevent bots from crashing, only preventing them from doing damage when they do.
+The safe bot limit is hard coded and can not be externally changed by other mods.
+It would be nice if it were exposed as a setting.
+Even if it was a hidden one to allow better interoperability with other mods.

+Robot Attrition can be removed from the Space Exploration mod manually by removing the handful of lines of code that read from it, but it's not permitted to distribute a modified version of the code with the current license.
+The rest of this mod will work with or without it present if you chose to hack it out.

 ## Deep Space Belts